mikechen66/CPP-Programming/README.md

 ## GCC libstd++ v3

 GCC provide the source code of [the library of libstdc++ v3](https://github.com/gcc-mirror/gcc/tree/master/libstdc%2B%2B-v3/src) at github.
-It includes C++11, C++17, C++20 and C++98, filesysterm, shared, etc. Besides, it has the weblink of [GCC mirror sites](https://gcc.gnu.org/mirrors.html), for instance, the site of San Francisco is listed as [San Francisco Mirror] (https://bigsearcher.com/mirrors/gcc/).
+It includes C++11, C++17, C++20 and C++98, filesysterm, shared, etc. Besides, it has the weblink of [GCC mirror sites](https://gcc.gnu.org/mirrors.html), for instance, the site of San Francisco is listed as [San Francisco Mirror](https://bigsearcher.com/mirrors/gcc/).
 Readers can take both of them for reference.

 ## Resources